 Some businesses require a constant flow of energy to operate without interruption yearly.
 Ensuring that electricity runs without interruptions is critical to their operations.
 Power outages in some areas may last anywhere between a few hours to a couple of weeks.
-An ESS would provide sufficient power to ride through short power outages.
+A BESS would provide sufficient power to ride through short power outages.

-In the case of long power outages, the ESS would protect the facility’s equipment by allowing an orderly shutdown of processes or a transfer to the on-site energy generation system upon energy depletion.
-In locations where blackouts may last days or weeks, it is recommended to pair an energy generator with an ESS, as this would allow for better efficiency and shorter run times for the generator.
+In the case of long power outages, the BESS would protect the facility’s equipment by allowing an orderly shutdown of processes or a transfer to the on-site energy generation system upon energy depletion.
+In locations where blackouts may last days or weeks, it is recommended to pair an energy generator with a BESS, as this would allow for better efficiency and shorter run times for the generator.

 Energy efficiency is key when operating a microgrid system.
 Microgrid energy storage systems allow for facilities to improve grid reliability and replace fossil fuel consumption with clean energy.
-Although the cost for an ESS may seem expensive at first, many businesses have seen impressive ROIs after just three to four years of adopting a system.
+Although the cost for a BESS may seem expensive at first, many businesses have seen impressive ROIs after just three to four years of adopting a system.

 In addition, the increasing cost of fossil fuels has made it less affordable to rely solely on diesel generators.
-Having a hybrid system that pairs solar arrays and diesel generators with an ESS has become a compelling option for businesses looking to decrease their energy costs.
+Having a hybrid system that pairs solar arrays and diesel generators with a BESS has become a compelling option for businesses looking to decrease their energy costs.